ashish-patwal/MoodleAutomate/README.md

 ## A basic python program to automate moodle platform

+A cli tool that helps you to take classes online in the minimalistic way possible .
+Watch online videos directly streaming to your local media player , take attendance and watch upcoming events without the use of your browser .
+Directly download any resources available on the online platform without opening your browser .

-With all due regards this is only a spaghetti code, feel free to add any features you want and modify it .
-Just give due credits and do mention the original source code so other people can also fork from this .
+*With all due regards this is only a spaghetti code, feel free to add any features you want and modify it .
+Just give due credits and do mention the original source code so other people can also fork from this .*

 ## Prerequisite :